Skip to main content

 Install and configure GitOps

-For the Platform Cluster to behave like a Worker Cluster, you will need to install the GitOps toolkit in it.
+For the platform cluster to sync as a worker, you will need to install the GitOps toolkit in it.
 The quickest way to do that is to run the ./scripts/install-gitops script from the Kratix root directory:

 cd /path/to/kratix